 How to tap a cask

-Make sure that the cask is not set up close to any direct heat or in a cold place, the perfect temperature for a cask of beer is 13C (55F)
+- Make sure that the cask is not set up close to any direct heat or in a cold place, the perfect temperature for a cask of beer is 12C (55F)

-Place the cask on the stillage with the tap end on the lower edge, with the keystone (tap hole) at the bottom.
-Leave to stand for 20 minutes.
-It’s lightly carbonated and as with a shaken a soda can, it’s best to allow it to settle before opening.
+- Place the cask on the stillage with the tap end on the lower edge, with the tap hole at the bottom.
+Optionally leave to stand for a few minutes, it’s lightly carbonated and as with a shaken a soda can, it’s best to allow it to settle before opening.

-Knock the hard spile (peg) into the aperture (bigger bung on the top side of the cask), cover the spile with a cloth or paper towel before knocking it in to catch any ale spraying out.
-Swap the hard spile to the soft spile to allow it to vent
+- Knock the hard spile (peg) into the large plastic disc on the curved side of cask, drape a cloth or paper towel over the spile before knocking it in to catch any ale spraying out.

-Knock the tap in firmly (through Keystone – smaller bung in the flat end), attach the downspout with the washer inside.
+- Knock the tap in firmly through the bung in the flat end, attach the downspout with the washer.
+For bright ale skip to step 9.

-Draw off ¼ pint to check for clarity and taste.
+- Draw off another ¼ pint to check for clarity and taste, repeat if required.

-When the cask has emptied, please keep the tap kit assembled with the washer and spout in place, knock the hard spile half way in to prevent leaks and return to Palmers Wine Store.
+- When finished, please return the cask with the tap kit still inserted and with the spout and washer in place, knock the hard spile halfway in to prevent leaks and return to Palmers Wine Store.

 Cheers!